The Company in a Nutshell

 |General Information||GE Data|

 Canadian National has been known for being the “best-in-class” for operating ratios for many years.
-CNR improved its operating ratio in 2019 (from 62% in 2018 to slightly under 58% in Q2 2019) and the company owns unmatched quality railroads assets.
+CNR has continuously worked on improving its margin.
+The company also owns unmatched quality railroads assets.
 With a yield under 2%, we can’t talk about a “strong” dividend payer.
 However, after digging further, I realized how strong the company’s fundamentals are.
 CNR has a very strong economic moat as railways are virtually impossible to replicate.
 Therefore, you can count on increasing cash flow each year.
 Plus, there isn’t any better way to transport most commodities than by train.
 The good thing about CNR is that you can always wait for a down cycle to pick-up some shares.
 Wait for the price to drop a little if you are patient.
 There’s always a good occasion around the corner when we look at railroads.

 |5-Yr Rev. Growth:||4.22%|